dhiegorp/ime-esteves2014/README.md

 distribution.

-In order to obtain models with larger capacity of generalization, the default behavior of the cross-validation method has been changed to adjust the characteristics of the problem, making it slide on time's period.
+In order to obtain models with larger capacity of generalization, the default behavior of the cross-validation method has been changed to **adjust the characteristics of the** **problem, making it slide on time's period**.
 It was shown that retrain the model in a given period of time positively improves the hit rate when compared to the standard cross-validation model.